 4. Use abbreviated phrases rather than acronyms

 Nature discourages acronyms in the abstract.
-In my opinion, this should be extended to the whole paper.
+In my opinion, among others, this should be extended to the whole paper.
 Of course, acronyms can’t be flat out banned, but there are many cases where using acronyms is not worth saving a few characters.
 Often a single word or short phrase can be used in place of an acronym.

 Two examples of excluding possible acronyms arise in my own work.
 In my PhD work, I designated the Canadian Arctic Archipelago as simply the Archipelago rather than the CAA.
 Or, to refer to diurnal warm layers in my current work, I simply drop ‘diurnal’ after its first usage.
 ‘Warm layer’ is barely longer than the alternative, DWL, (and actually shorter if counting by syllables) but looks better on the page and is easier to read.
 More importantly, DWL is meaningless to any reader who skips the section (the Methods perhaps) in which it is defined.